 - a) Schedule Activities shall be shown on their early dates. - b) The critical path shall be highlighted in red on all schedules to distinguish critical Schedule Activities from other Schedule Activities and Float shown for all Schedule Activities. - c) The Project Schedule shall be organized consistent with the Work Breakdown Structure (WBS).
 Each Schedule Activity shall be mapped to one and only one of the WBS elements.
-The Developer shall further develop and detail the base WBS included as Attachment 02-1A to a minimum of Level VI for all Construction Work and a minimum of Level V for all other Work to ensure a clear understanding of the Project and the CDA requirements.
-The elements of WBS Level IV under the Level III Construction element shall be consistent with items listed in the Section I -Design-Build Costs of Form P submitted with the Developer's Proposal.
-The Developer shall submit its developed WBS for the IH 635 Section, IH 635/IH 35E Interchange, IH 35E Section, and the IH 635/US 75 Interchange to TxDOT for approval as a condition of NTP2.
-The Developer shall update the WBS for the IH 35E Capacity Improvement Section and submit the updated WBS to TxDOT for approval as a condition of NTP3. - d) The Project title and data date shall be displayed on all schedules, charts and diagrams.
+The Developer shall further develop and detail the base WBS included as Attachment 02-1A to at least Level VI for all Construction Work and Level V for all other Work to ensure a clear understanding of the Project and the CDA requirements.
+The elements of WBS Level IV under the Level III Construction element shall be consistent with items listed in Section I of Form P submitted with the Developer's Proposal.
+The Developer shall submit its developed WBS to TxDOT for approval as a condition of NTP2. - d) The Project title and data date shall be displayed on all schedules, charts and diagrams.
 A legend shall be provided on all schedules, charts and diagrams, which indicate the various symbols used and their meanings.